MIT HACKING RACISM IN HEALTHCARE - 2020 WINNER

-Our track was Social Justice and Policy and pertained to discriminatory procedures, practices and policies that exist within healthcare institutions.
+Our track was Social Justice and Policy which pertained to discriminatory procedures, practices and policies that exist within healthcare institutions.

-BIPOC are unfairly at a disadvantage when it comes to healthcare literacydue to barriers in access caused by socio-economic status stemming from colonialism, systemic racism & bias.
+People of color are unfairly at a disadvantage when it comes to healthcare literacy due to barriers in access caused by socio-economic status stemming from colonialism, systemic racism & bias.

-How can we address the historical trauma that these communities have faced and still face within healthcare and how can healthcare professionals learn and implement new approaches and methodologies to communicate, listen and care for these communities in a way that is culturally relevant and responsive?
+How can we address the historical trauma that people of color have faced and still face within healthcare and how can healthcare professionals learn and implement new approaches and methodologies to communicate, listen and care for these communities in a way that is culturally relevant and responsive?

 We refined this initial idea to move forward with a more clear scope.

-While I typically do not create personas, the judges at MIT wanted to see how we conducted research and arrived at our potential user base.
+In practice, I don't use personas-but for the purpose of this hackathon the judges at MIT wanted to see how we conducted research and ideated our project with empathy first.